ustclug/documentations/docs/infrastructure/sshca.md

 - Root certificate
 - Host certificate

 Root certificate can be used to issue a host certificate and has the same format as a regular SSH private-public key pair.
 Host certificate can be used for authentication on both server side and client side.
-But host certificate cannot issue a new certificate, it is the very difference from x509 certificate.
+But certificates cannot issue new certificates (i.e. no chains), it is the very difference from X.509 certificate system.

 ## Trust all LUG servers in one go